George Floyd protests in New York City

-George Floyd protests in New York City took place at several sites in each of the five New York City boroughs, starting on May 28, 2020, in reaction to the murder of George Floyd.
+Protests took place at several sites in each of the five New York City boroughs, starting on May 28, 2020, in reaction to the murder of George Floyd.
 Most of the protests were peaceful, while some sites experienced protester and/or police violence, including several high-profile incidents of excessive force.
 Looting became a parallel issue, especially in Manhattan.
 As a result, and amid the COVID-19 pandemic, the city was placed under curfew from June 1–7, the first curfew in the city since 1943.

-The protests catalyzed efforts at police reform, leading to the criminalization of chokeholds during arrests, the repeal of 50-a, and other legislation.
-Several murals and memorials have been created around the city in George Floyd's honor, and demonstrations against racial violence and police brutality continued as part of the larger Black Lives Matter movement in New York City.
+The protests catalyzed efforts at police reform, leading to the criminalization of chokeholds during arrests, the repeal of 50-a, which had kept police disciplinary records confidential.
+Several murals and memorials were created around the city in George Floyd's honor, and demonstrations against racial violence and police brutality continued as part of the larger Black Lives Matter movement in New York City.

 Background

-On May 25, 2020, George Floyd, an African-American man, was murdered by a white police officer in Minneapolis, Minnesota.
+On May 25, 2020, George Floyd, an African-American man, was killed in an attempted arrest by a white police officer in Minneapolis, Minnesota.
 A video of the incident, depicting the officer kneeling on Floyd's neck for an extended period, attracted widespread outrage leading to local, national, and international protests and demonstrations.

 In New York City, reactions to the incident drew comparisons to Eric Garner, who died after being put in a chokehold by police in Staten Island in 2014, likewise sparking a national outcry and becoming a major event in the Black Lives Matter movement.
 Garner's mother, Gwen Carr, participated in several of the demonstrations after the murder of George Floyd.
 The New York Police Department has been the subject of frequent criticism for its treatment of black citizens, including use of racial profiling, its stop-and-frisk program, high-profile cases of police violence, and the use of mass arrests and other aggressive tactics against protesters.

-Timeline of protests
+Timeline

-May 28
+Initial protests (May 28–30)

 On May 28, nearly 100 protesters assembled in Union Square and marched to City Hall, blocking traffic in Lower Manhattan.
 While mostly peaceful, there were conflicts between protesters and police, leading to dozens of arrests as protesters threw objects and an officer was punched in the face.

-May 29

 Peaceful protests continued the next day, May 29, around Foley Square in Manhattan.
 Another group came together around the Adam Clayton Powell Jr. State Office Building in Harlem.
 As the day went on, the protests became more violent.
 Groups moved to the Manhattan District Attorney's office and then over the Brooklyn Bridge.

 At Barclays Center, there were several clashes between protesters and law enforcement.
 In this and other protests, participants chanted or held signs bearing the names of other victims of police violence.
 In nearby Fort Greene Park, protesters were pepper sprayed and tackled by police.
 More than 500 protesters demonstrated around the 88th Precinct, and others were arrested attempting to break into the 79th Precinct in Bedford–Stuyvesant.
 Some protesters threw bricks, bottles, and other objects at the police.